DigitalMachinist/loopback-angular-ui-router/README.md

 ## Copyright and License

 Code and documentation copyright 2015 Jeff Rose.
 Code released under the MIT license.
-Docs released under Creative Commons.